-In my current project we started with Defectsuite(ed: in the meantime the service of Defectsuite has changed to Testersuite FREE).
-This ensured a transparent findings process.
-The reports provided clarity on the number of defects and their severity.
-Because the service of Defectsuite stopped, we switched to Testersuite.
+In my current project, we started with Defectsuite(ed: since then, Defectsuite's services have transitioned into Testersuite FREE).
+This provided a transparent findings process.
+The reports provided clarity on the number defects and severity.
+Because Defectsuite's service ended, we switched to Testersuite.
 We have now set up Testersuite .
-Testing will start in December.
-The setup has shown that Testersuite is very easy to use, so we were able to quickly set up the test process in Testersuite .
+From December we will start testing.
+Setting up learned that Testersuite has a high ease of use and with that we were able to quickly set up the testing process in Testersuite .

-I have worked with several other finding tools in the past, but the simplicity in setting up and using Testersuite makes it powerful.
-If you sit down for a day, you will quickly get the hang of it.
-Testersuite is intuitive and very strong in avoiding a complex testing process.
+I have worked with several other finding tools in the past, but the simplicity in setup and use of Testersuite makes it powerful.
+If you spend a day on it, you'll quickly get the hang of it.
+Testersuite is intuitive and very strong in preventing a complex testing process.

-At the moment I have no points for improvement for Testersuite.
-We were sorry to see Defectsuite stop.
-However, the cost of Testersuite PRO was not such a problem so we quickly switched.
+At this time I have no points of improvement for Testersuite.
+We were sorry to see Defectsuite discontinued.
+However, the cost for Testersuite PRO was not such a problem so we quickly switched.
 As a result, TS is now the first test management tool within this project.

 As a test professional, you must want to be the spider in the web.
 Knowledge of processes and the business in combination with your test expertise is of great importance to be successful.
 That is your most important contribution.
 That requires flexibility.
 You must not have blinkers on and want to interfere in everything.
 Asked or unasked.
 You are the quality conscience within the project.